 She has particular expertise in state immunity.
 Philippa advises governments, organisations, corporations and individuals on all aspects of immunity, including immunity from enforcement, diplomatic status, and related concepts such as act of state and non-justiciability.

 Philippa is a specialist in relation to the International Court of Justice (ICJ).
-She served as the Legal Officer and Special Assistant to Judge Rosalyn Higgins DBE QC during her presidency.
+She served as the Legal Officer and Special Assistant to Judge Rosalyn Higgins GBE QC during her presidency.
 Philippa has also worked as a legal adviser at the ICC.